-James H. Lytal, age 59, has served as a director of SemGroup since 2011.
+James H. Lytal, age 60, has served as a director of SemGroup since 2011.
 He currently serves as Chair of the Compensation Committee and as a member of the Audit Committee of the Board of Directors.
 Since 2009, Mr. Lytal has served as a senior advisor to Global Infrastructure Partners, a New York based partnership that invests in infrastructure assets globally.
-From 1994 to 2004, Mr. Lytal was President of Leviathan Gas Pipeline Partners, which has been good and of directors.
+From 1994 to 2004, Mr. Lytal was President of Leviathan Gas Pipeline Partners, which later became El Paso Energy Partners, and then Gulfterra Energy Partners, where he served on the board of directors.
 In 2004, Gulfterra Energy Partners merged with Enterprise Products Partners, one of the largest publicly-traded energy partnerships in the United States, where Mr. Lytal served as Executive Vice President until 2009.
 From 1998 to 2008, he was directly involved in the development of over \$3 billion in offshore platform and oil and gas pipeline projects.
 Having entered the energy industry in 1980, Mr. Lytal's business experience includes midstream mergers, acquisitions and master limited partnership drop-downs, as well as onshore midstream and deepwater asset development and management.
-Mr. Lytal currently serves on the boards of Azure Midstream Partner of Azure Midstream Partners LP (a fee-based, growth oriented limited partnership formed to develop, operate, and acquire midstream anssets in the Appalachian basin), and Archrock, Inc. (a U.S. natural gas contract compression services company).
-He graduated from the University of Texas at Austin with a Bachelor of Science degree in petroleum engineering.
+Mr. Lytal currently serves on the board of Rice Midstream Management LLC, the general partner of Rice Midstream Partners LP (a fee-based, growth-oriented limited partnership formed by Rice Energy Inc. to own, operate, develop and acquire midstream assets in the Appalachian basin), and Archrock, Inc. (a U.S. natural gas contract compression services company).
+He previously served as a director of Azure Midstream Partner GP, LLC, the general partner of Azure Midstream Partners LP (a fee-based, growth oriented limited partnership formed to develop, operate, and acquire midstream energy assets) until May 2017.
+Mr. Lytal graduated from the University of Texas at Austin with a Bachelor of Science degree in petroleum engineering.

-Mr. Lytal has over 35 years of experience in the midstream/MLP industry and provides the Board a broad range of knowledge and understanding in the management of midstream assets.
+Mr. Lytal has over 37 years of experience in the midstream/MLP industry and provides the Board a broad range of knowledge and understanding in the management of midstream assets.
 His experience, executive leadership skills and familiarity with governance issues, particularly in the midstream sector, qualify him as a valuable and resourceful member of the Board.